cosmos/ibc/spec/core/ics-005-port-allocation/README.md

 Port binding is not a wire protocol, so interfaces can change independently on separate chains as long as the ownership semantics are unaffected.

-## Example Implementation

-Coming soon.

-## Other Implementations
+## Example Implementations

-Coming soon.
+- Implementation of ICS 05 in Go can be found in [ibc-go repository](https://github.com/cosmos/ibc-go).
+- Implementation of ICS 05 in Rust can be found in [ibc-rs repository](https://github.com/cosmos/ibc-rs).

 ## History